fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 # macOS settings

-In Fleet you can enforce settings on your macOS hosts remotely.
+In Fleet, you can enforce settings on your macOS hosts remotely by configuring .mobileconfig profiles to be sent to the hosts.
+Learn how [here](#custom-settings).

-If you enforce disk encryption with Fleet, the disk encryption key (recovery key) will be stored in Fleet automatically.
+In addition, you can enforce disk encryption on enrolled macOS hosts.
+The disk encryption key (recovery key) will be escrowed in Fleet automatically.
 Learn how [here](#disk-encryption).

-You can also enforce custom macOS settings.
-Learn how [here](#custom-settings).
+## Requirements
+1. Fleet's MDM capabilities are properly configured.
+Learn how [here](https://fleetdm.com/docs/using-fleet/mdm-setup)
+2. Hosts on which you wish to enforce settings must be enrolled to Fleet MDM.
+Learn how [here]() TODO
+3. A Fleet user with the maintainer or admin role

 ## Disk encryption

 _Available in Fleet Premium_

-In Fleet, you can enforce disk encryption on your macOS hosts.
-Apple calls this [FileVault](https://support.apple.com/en-us/HT204837).
-If turned on, hosts’ disk encryption keys will be stored in Fleet.
+In Fleet, you can enforce disk encryption (Apple [FileVault](https://support.apple.com/en-us/HT204837)) on your macOS hosts.
+If turned on, host's disk encryption keys will be escrowed in Fleet.

 To enforce disk encryption, choose the "Fleet UI" or "fleetctl" method and follow the steps below.

 Fleet UI:

 1. In the Fleet UI, head to the **Controls > macOS settings > Disk encryption** page.
-Users with the maintainer and admin roles can access the settings pages.

 2. Check the box next to **Turn on** and select **Save**.